raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

-Do you need to alter the `point in direction`{:class="block3motion"} and `set rotation style`{:class="block3motion"} to achieve the movement you want?
-For a reminder on **How to...** do this explore the earlier step 'Make a sprite bounce'.
+Go back to the **How to...** on the earlier step 'Make a sprite bounce' for `point in direction`{:class="block3motion"} and `set rotation style`{:class="block3motion"}.

 --- /task ---

 --- task ---

-Change the size or layering of the second sprite to improve how it looks in relation to the other sprites and also within the backdrop.
-For a reminder on **How to...** do this explore the earlier step 'Change your sprite's looks'.
+Change where your second sprite sits in relation to the first sprite.
+Layering sprites helps them appear to sit 3-dimensionally within the backdrop.

 --- collapse ---
 ---